chiyodad/cbeams.github.io/_drafts/epoch.md

 As one can see, it begins to get a little absurd—perhaps even ageist—to anchor a personal timeline directly on the Unix epoch.

 Instead, what if we treated our birthdate as our zero-moment, as our own _personal epoch_?
-For the practical purposes of calculation and manipulation, we would need to express that value somewhere as an offset from Unix time, but everywhere else, the events in our lives can be timestamped intuitively as the number of minutes elapsed since zero—since the moment of our birth.
+For the practical purposes of calculation and manipulation, we would need to express that value somewhere as an offset from Unix time, but everywhere else, the events in our lives could be timestamped intuitively as the number of minutes elapsed since zero—since the moment of our birth.

 As calculated above, I was born 268,232,520 seconds after the Unix epoch.
 Let's call this number `$CBEAMS_EPOCH`.